Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 1. Ciutat Vella – The Historic Heart of Valencia

 Here, you’ll find the iconic Valencia Cathedral, the stunning Central Market, and a host of other historic gems, all just a short walk from your accommodation.
-The narrow, winding streets are lined with charming restaurants, lively tapas bars, and cozy cafés, allowing you to fully experience the vibrant local culture.
+The narrow, winding streets are lined with charming restaurants, lively tapas bars, and cozy cafés, allowing you to experience the vibrant local culture fully.

 Whether you choose a boutique hotel or a quaint apartment hidden in the ancient streets, staying in Valencia’s old town ensures you’ll be at the center of the action, surrounded by the city’s magical atmosphere.